tylalin/en-itmatic101-blog/offsec/htb-bank-write-up.md

 [INF] Skipped chris.bank.htb:80 from target list as found unresponsive 31 times [INF] Skipped bank.htb:80 from target list as found unresponsive 31 times
 ```

+The command executes a scan using Nuclei against the target URLs listed in `bank.urls`.
+Here's a breakdown of the process and the findings:

+1. **Nuclei Installation and Version Check**:
+   - Nuclei-templates are installed, and the current version of Nuclei (`v3.0.2`) and the loaded templates (`v9.6.9`) are displayed.

+2. **Template Execution**:
+   - Nuclei executes a total of 7278 templates for the scan, comprising both signed and unsigned templates.
+   - The templates are clustered to reduce the number of requests, resulting in 1252 clusters and 4876 reduced requests.

+3. **Targets Loaded and Interactsh Server**:
+   - Four targets are loaded for the current scan, which correspond to the URLs listed in `bank.urls`.
+   - Nuclei utilizes an Interactsh Server at `oast.live` during the scan.

+4. **Detection of HTTP Methods and Web Servers**:
+   - Nuclei identifies various HTTP methods supported by the target URLs, such as POST, OPTIONS, GET, and HEAD.
+   - Detection of web servers reveals that the targets are running Apache/2.4.7 on Ubuntu.

+5. **Identification of Vulnerabilities and Misconfigurations**:
+   - Nuclei detects several vulnerabilities and misconfigurations across the target URLs, including:
+     - Missing security headers like `X-Frame-Options`, `Content-Security-Policy`, and `Strict-Transport-Security`.
+     - Exposure of sensitive files like `WEB-INF/web.xml`, potentially indicating information disclosure vulnerabilities (e.g., CVE-2021-28164).
+     - Detection of weak SSH configurations, including password authentication and supported authentication methods.

+6. **Additional Observations**:
+   - Nuclei skips some target URLs (`www.bank.htb`, `ns.bank.htb`, `chris.bank.htb`, `bank.htb`) due to unresponsiveness after multiple attempts.

+7. **Conclusion**:
+   - The scan provides valuable insights into potential security issues and vulnerabilities present in the target URLs.
+These findings can aid in securing the web applications and network infrastructure against various threats and attacks.

+Overall, Nuclei proves to be a versatile and effective tool for security scanning, offering comprehensive coverage of web and network security assessment.
 ## Exploits